Bando (sport): History

 Bando is believed to be the first mass spectator sport of Glamorgan and Wales, and in 1817 a match between Margam and Newton Nottage attracted over 3,000 spectators.
 The sport remained popular throughout the century with notable personalities known to play the sport including preacher John Elias and future prime minister, David Lloyd George.
 The sport continued to be played until the second half of the nineteenth century, but was beginning to be replaced by other sports.
 The game survived in the Aberavon area until the death of Theodore Talbot, the captain of the Margam Bando Boys in 1876.
 Talbot, the son of Christopher Rice Mansel Talbot and heir to the Margam Estate was a supporter of the sport, and his death coincided with the coming of the Mansel, Avon Vale and Taibach tinworks.
 The employees turned to a new sport spreading through south Wales, rugby union, with Aberavon Rugby Football Club forming in 1876.

-Now a minority sport, the game survives as an amateur game in parts of Wales, and some small-scale attempts have been made to revive the game in the country.
 Despite having no religious links with Easter, the sport became a tradition on the date as part of some parish festivals.

+Revival and Campau Celtaidd Cymru

+In 2025 Campau Celtaidd Cymru (CCC) was founded with the aim of reviving the ancient sports of Wales, including Bando.